 Specific contraindications for prenatal massage

 Massage, by a qualified therapist, is usually perfectly safe when you are pregnant.
 However, there are some medical conditions that may affect whether you can have a treatment.
 These are called contraindications.
 Some are absolute, meaning that you should not have a massage at all.
 Others may limit the treatment you can have or require approval from your doctor.
+This page gives you information about pregnancy massage contraindications.

 You should avoid massage if you are diagnosed with, or have a history of, high risk pregnancy, deep vein thrombosis or pulmonary embolism unless massage is specified by your doctor.